JacobPaxton/data_science_notes/ds_notes.md

 - - ((rolls == 5) & (rolls == 6)).mean()
 - - size=(experiments, number_of_dice per experiment)
 - weigh outcomes: np.random.choice(outcomes, size=, p=[0.55, 0.45])
+### Hypothesis Testing
+- Taking sample data and generalizing for a larger population...
+Comparing, testing, predicting future outcomes...
+Final result is probability scores
+- Often takes the form of distributions
+- Null hypothesis: all cases that are NOT the alternative hypothesis, as $H_{0}$ -- H with subscript 0
+- - Do those who churn spend more per month than those who don't?
+Null hypothesis: No, they spend less or equal to
+- Alternative hypothesis: The hypothesis you decide, as $H_{a}$ -- H subscript a
+- - Do those who churn spend more per month than those who don't?
+Alternative hypothesis: Yes, they spend more
+#### Steps
+1. ID the question
+2. state the hypotheses
+3. validate the assumptions
+4. run our test, set our significance level (alpha)
+- - industry standards are 5% or 1%, but other values are fine
+5. get results: test statistic and p-value
+- - p-value: probability that we observed this result due to chance... if it's less than our alpha, we reject the null hypothesis... there IS a difference, or a relationship.
+6. evaluate results and draw conclusions
+- - "We reject the alternative hypothesis" or "We reject the null hypothesis" is formalspeak
+- - False Negative Rate: Probability of a false negative, or the probability of a type 2 error...
+P(FN) = P(Type II Error)... failure to reject the null hypothesis... exceeding alpha
+- - False Positive Rate: Probability of a false positive, or the probability of a type 1 error...
+P(FP) = P(Type I Error)... said there was a difference or relationship, when there wasn't one... within alpha
+#### Test Types
+- Comparison of Means (t-test) ----- bool v continuous/numeric, the mean is calculated from the cont/num variable
+- Comparison of Proportions/Relationships (chi-square) ----- bool v bool or bool v categorical
+- Linear correlation (does one cont value affect another cont value) ----- numeric v numeric, continuous v continuous

+#### Syntax and Usage

 ## Bringing it all together
 - from env import user, password, host